day0market/pyalgotrader/docs/csv_loader.md

         self.high_head: str = ""
         self.volume_head: str = ""
 ```
-WithSQLDatabase as an example：The last issue of theIF1909Historical data into the database，Then the contract should fill in the coderb1909，Fill in exchangeSHFE，There will be a local databasesymbolwithexchangeTwo key values ​​for the index。
+ with SQL database as an example ： the last issue of the IF1909 historical data into the database ， then the contract should fill in the code rb1909， fill in exchange SHFE， there will be a local database symbol with exchange two key values ​​for the index .

 &nbsp;

-## Loading data
+##  loading data

-Read from the file pathCSVfile，Then load the data in each iteration to the database。
+ read from the file path CSV file ， then load the data in each iteration to the database .
 ```
         with open(file_path, "rt") as f:
             reader = csv.DictReader(f)